naveen1994rai/TinDog-StartUp/README.md

-The landing page for a fictional startup, Tinder for Dogs !!
+A responsive landing page for a fictional startup, Tinder for Dogs !!

 To run, open index.html in your browser.